Lotus Cortina: Rallying

 In 1966, Ford managed to homologate the car for Group 1, which requires 5000 cars to be built.
 In the Monte Carlo Rally, Roger Clark finished 4th, only to be disqualified, and then Elford finished 1st in the Rallye Sanremo (Rally of the Flowers), only to be disqualified as well.
 Elford came 2nd in the Tulip Rally.
 Bengt Söderström was named victor of the Acropolis Rally, after the 1st-placed Mini Cooper S was disqualified.
 New cars were used for the Coupe des Alpes (Alpine Rally), where Elford's engine blew up after leading, while Roger Clark finished second.
 Clark was always competitive, but suffered with unreliable cars, coming 3rd in the Canadian Shell 4000, 2nd in Greece, and 4th in Poland.
 The Cortina Lotus finally proved itself with an outright win in the RAC rally.
 F1 World Champion Jim Clark crashed his (twice), but Söderström saw his through to a 13-minute victory, with Gunnar Palm.
 Other victories in 1966 were in the Geneva rally by Staepelaere, and by Canadian Paul MacLellan in the Shell 4000.
 A final win before the advent of the Mk.
-II was also pulled off by Söderström in the snowy Swedish Rally of February 1967.
+II was also pulled off by Söderström in the snowy Swedish Rally of February 1967.Australian rally driver Harry Firth did win the first edition of the Australian Rally Championship in 1968 with the Lotus Cortina.